ranfysvalle02/mdb-gnome/README.md

     ...
 ```

-### The "At Scale" Value:
+### The "At Scale" Value

 This is where the magic really pays off.
 The casbin policies are stored in your MongoDB cluster (via `CasbinMotorAdapter`), not in a config file.
 This means:

 - You can build an Admin Panel page to add/remove policies dynamically.
 - Want to create a new `beta-tester` role?
 Do it in the GUI (or via code that manipulates the enforcer).
 - Want to grant that role access to `new-ai-experiment`?
 Save the policy.

 The authorization change is instant, with zero downtime and no redeployment.
 This is the power of a "policy-as-data" model, and it's built-in from day one.